⌥+⌃AltPlusCtrl

 Why do the global media key shortcuts sometimes control a different app instead of Spotify?

-Global media keys are claimed by whichever app the operating system currently considers the active media session, and if you have another app also playing or recently played audio (a browser tab with a YouTube video, for instance), that app can end up intercepting the media keys instead of Spotify depending on which one your OS considers most recently active.
+Global media keys are claimed by whichever app the operating system currently considers the active media session, and if you have another app also playing or recently played audio (a browser tab with a video, for instance), that app can end up intercepting the media keys instead of Spotify depending on which one your OS considers most recently active.
 Explicitly clicking into Spotify and starting playback there resets which app owns the media key focus.

 Playback speed adjustment for podcast and audiobook content lives in the player's speed control menu, which is purely a mouse-driven click target with no keyboard equivalent in the current desktop app, so speeding up or slowing down spoken-word content means clicking the speed indicator near the playback controls directly.

-Not a single-key shortcut — clicking the Add icon (or right-clicking the track) opens a playlist picker where you choose the destination playlist, since Spotify has no way to predict which of potentially dozens of playlists you'd want without you selecting one from that list first.
+Ctrl+B (Cmd+B on Mac) adds the currently playing track to your Liked Songs library, but adding it to a different, specific playlist requires clicking the Add icon or right-clicking the track and choosing from a playlist picker, since Spotify has no way to predict which of potentially dozens of playlists you'd want without you selecting one first.